davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 >
 > Cargo will resolves the dependencies of opaque dependencies, such as the
 > standard library, separately in their own workspaces.
 The root of such a
-> resolve will be the crate specified in `build-std-crates`, or, if stage 1b is
+> resolve will be the crate `std` if supported, or otherwise `alloc`.
+If stage
-> implemented, the unified set of packages that any crate in the dependency has
+> 1b is implemented, the unified set of packages that any crate in the
-> a direct dependency on.
-A dependency on the relevant roots are added to all
+> dependency has a direct dependency on.
+A dependency on the relevant roots are
-> crates in the "parent" resolve.
+> added to all crates in the "parent" resolve.
 >
 > Regardless of which standard library crates are being built, Cargo will build
 > the `sysroot` crate of the standard library workspace. `alloc` and `std` will